doongit/azure-scoutsuite-lab/multi-cloud/aws/aws-scoutsuite-demo.md

-﻿# AWS ScoutSuite Demo
+# AWS ScoutSuite Demo

 ## Goal
 Run ScoutSuite on an AWS account (free tier is fine) with **least-privilege read** and document key findings.

 ## Minimal IAM Permissions
-Attach **AWS managed** policies to the user/role you'll scan with:
+Attach **AWS managed** policies to the user/role you’ll scan with:
 - `ReadOnlyAccess`
 - `SecurityAudit`